 - Location: Parkinson Building, Level 3

 My teaching experience also includes Academic English at Durham University, International Foundation Course at Leeds Metropolitan University and ESOL/EFL at Shipley & Leeds City colleges.
 Additionally, I have taught in Beirut for the British Council where I was involved in developing and delivering professional development training to Palestinian and Lebanese teachers with respect to teaching content in the medium of English.

 Prior to moving into the education sector, I spent several years working in the broadcasting industry.
 My time in television gave me extensive business and media experience and an in depth knowledge of programme making particularly in the documentaries, features and factual entertainment departments.

-- Course Director of Foreign Language Assistants' Course
+- Programme Director of Foreign Language Assistants' Language Course

 - English for Academic Purposes Lecturer